danaikatsanevaki/danaikatsanevaki.github.io/content/authors/admin/_index.md

 ## About Me

 I'm currently a postdoctoral research fellow at the [Rochefort Lab](https://rochefortlab.co.uk/), based at the [Centre for Discovery Brain Sciences](https://discovery-brain-sciences.ed.ac.uk/) and the [Simons Initiative for the Developing Brain](https://www.sidb.org.uk/), University of Edinburgh.
 I'm fascinated by how networks of neurons process sensory information and shape our interactions with the world, and how that ability adapts or differs in neurodevelopmental conditions.
-Outside the lab, I (try to) do a lot of yoga, knit things, and make [ceramics](https://www.instagram.com/pilos__ceramics/) to raise money for various mutual aid funds and charity projects.
+Outside the lab, I (try to) do a lot of yoga, knit things, and make [ceramics](https://www.instagram.com/pilos__ceramics/) for mutual aid funds.